erasels/Aspiration-StS/README.md

 The Cultist Training Ground allows you to train with some cultists and gain the Ritual Stick relic in exchange for a little health or none at all if you have the Cultist headpiece.

+Meeting The Silent: This events allows you to either rest for a little HP, do nothing or transform three of your cards to silent cards of the same type.

 ## Cards:
 (Defect only) Polymerization: Uncommon Skill.
 (1/0) Fuse all your currently channeled orbs.
 Exhaust.